walwalwalides/Delphi-Collection-VCL/NOTyMSG/README.md

 # NOTyMSG
-- How to create a custom notification in windows.
+- How to create a custom Notification in Windows.
 ![](NOTyMSG_.png)

 ## Built With
--Using only standard component
+- Using only standard Components.

 # Features